cohuebn/timescale-benchmarking-tool/README.md

 The simplest way to test this tool is to run it within Docker/Docker Compose.
 To do so, take the following steps:

 1. Run the database using Docker Compose.
 This command will use the local.env file in this repository and ensure the latest changes are included in running containers: `docker compose --env-file local.env up --build`
-2. Launch the benchmarking tool into the Docker Compose network created in the previous step: `docker compose --env-file local.env run --build benchmarking-tool`.
+2. Launch the benchmarking tool into the Docker Compose network created during the previous step: `docker compose --env-file local.env run --build benchmarking-tool`.

 #### Overriding CLI options